 Finding your niche market is like discovering rocket fuel.
 By identifying your target niche market, you can focus upon your customers’ goals, desires and problems.
-When you know your target audience’s goals, desires and problems, only then can you create powerful, compelling and selling marketing messages.
+When you know your target audience’s goals, desires and problems, can you create powerful, compelling and selling marketing messages.
+As an added bonus, you can also use niche market products to increase sales and profits.

-Unfortunately, when you’re not targeting a specific type of customer, your customers start to like a mob instead of individuals.
+When you don’t target a niche market, your customers start to like a mob instead of individuals.
 It’s a slippery slope to losing track of the goals, desires and problems you need to create powerful, compelling and selling messages.

 Knowledge professionals – i.e. accountants, attorneys, doctors, chiropractors, consultants, coaches and therapist – are making what Neil Rackham calls Major Sales.
 Many effective Minor Sale Marketing Tactics are worthless when used to promote a business making Major Sales.